Restaurant giant Landry’s bids $37M for Seattle-based RUI and its Northwest restaurants

-Houston-based restaurant giant Landry’s has offered to buy RUI Holdings, the bankrupt parent of Palomino, Palisade and more than two dozen other restaurants in the Pacific Northwest and elsewhere, for $37.2 million.
+Houston-based restaurant giant Landry’s has offered to buy RUI Holding Corp., the bankrupt parent of Palomino, Palisade and more than two dozen other restaurants in the Pacific Northwest and elsewhere, for $37.2 million.

 That bid will be considered alongside any other offers at an auction on Sept.
 18, according to documents filed this week in bankruptcy court in Delaware.

-RUI filed for Chapter 11 protection from creditors in early July, shortly after closing six locations including Palomino Rustico at Bellevue Square, Portland Seafood Company as well as Prime Rib and Chocolate Cake in Oregon, and others from Texas and Indianapolis to California.
+RUI filed for Chapter 11 protection from creditors in early July, shortly after closing six locations including Palomino Rustico at Bellevue’s Lincoln Square, Portland Seafood Company as well as Prime Rib and Chocolate Cake in Oregon, and others from Texas and Indianapolis to California.

 That left the company close to 30 properties, ranging from upscale seafood and steak restaurants to its recent Henry’s Tavern brand, which court papers depicted as a costly failure.